 Charles has extensive experience in workplace investigations, both in the Court and in previous roles, in particular as the Australian Public Service Board’s manager of Grievances and Appeals in NSW.

 His qualifications include a Bachelor of Arts (Honours) and Master of Labour Law and Relations, both from Sydney University.

-Paula has delivered training for clients in Bullying and Harassment, Resilience, Mediation and models of collaborative issue resolution for teams, managers and HR personnel.
 Her dedication and commitment to developing best practice includes undertaking research relating to high conflict relationships, culturally reflexive dispute resolution and challenges to mediation in Australian workplaces.

 Graeme Sharp is based in Christchurch, New Zealand and has over 30 years’ human resources experience, specialising in HR advice, policy development and organisational development for a wide range of clients ranging from multi-national corporations, government departments to small business enterprises.